microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-04.md

 	_Specifying a language preference_

 1. Turn to the ATC app running on the big screen in the front of the room and find your airplane.
 Navigate toward an airplane near you and try to get within two miles of it.
 Pay attention to the altitude of the two aircraft, because if one is at 10,000 feet and the other is at 30,000, they won't turn red even if their flight paths cross.
-Remember that you can control your altitude by tilting your MXChip forward (down) and backward (up).
+Remember that you can control your altitude by tilting your MXChip IoT DevKit forward (down) and backward (up).

 	![Two airplanes approaching each other]({{"/assets/images/mini-solution/air-traffic-control-simulator/lab4/two-approaching.png" | absolute_url }})